 shall have no effect.

-(6) In subsection (5) “relevant date” has the same meaning as it has in section 9(5).
+(6) In subsection (5) relevant date has the same meaning as it has in section 9(5).

 11. Saving of applications

-(1) In this section “pending application” means an application for the registration of a mining tenement for the purposes of the Mining Act 1904 4 being an application that —
+(1) In this section pending application means an application for the registration of a mining tenement for the purposes of the Mining Act 1904 4 being an application that —

 (a) relates to a portion of land that is marked out wholly or partly on the temporarily reserved land;